gnaudio/jabra-developer-docs/docs/softphone/browser/step3.md

 # Selecting browser audio input

-Finally, with the Jabra SDK, you can also easily get an media input stream for the microphone of the current Jabra device:
+Finally, with the Jabra SDK, you can also easily get an media input stream for the microphone in the current Jabra device:

 ```js
 jabra.getUserDeviceMediaExt({}).then(({stream, deviceInfo}) => {